 Why Pre-College in

-CET partners with CAPA—a learning abroad provider with a long-established education center in Dublin—to offer a well-rounded program focused on the globalization of Dublin over time.
+CET partners with CAPA—a study abroad program provider with a long-established education center in Dublin—to offer a well-rounded experience focused on the globalization of Dublin over time.
 Enroll in a core course that embraces the city as your classroom, study conversational Irish, and enjoy regional travel as you take on a memorable summer that primes you for college living.

 Coursework & Syllabi